categories

 Black and White: Timeless and evocative, black and white photography focuses on tone, texture, and composition.
 Professional photographers often employ this style to create dramatic portraits, architectural masterpieces, or evocative landscapes.

 Vintage: Nostalgia-inducing and warm, vintage styles often involve desaturation, film grain emulation, and subtle color toning.
-This style is popular for wedding photography editing, portrait, and lifestyle photography.
+This style is popular for wedding photography editing, portrait editing, and lifestyle photography.

 Film Emulation: Replicating the look of classic film stocks can add character and depth to images.
 Professional photographers use this style to evoke a specific era or to create a unique aesthetic.